-We hope that your family has been doing well since we last spoke with you.
+We hope that you have been doing well since we last spoke with you.
 We are excited to let you know that we have been awarded additional funding by the National Institutes of Health to continue our important research with individuals and families.
-The funding agencies believe that we are conducting a unique and valuable study and that the questions we are asking will continue to educate us about what influences behaviors such as school success and social skills in young children.
-We hope that you and your family have enjoyed your experience in the study so far.
+The funding agencies believe that we are conducting a unique and valuable study and that the questions we are asking will continue to educate us about what influences behaviors such as school success and social skills.
+We hope that you have enjoyed your experience in the study so far.
 Knowing how busy everyone can be, we are very appreciative of the time that you have given to our research.
-We hope that you will be interested in continuing with us so that we can learn more about development in children entering their school-aged years, an exciting time for many families.
+We hope that you will be interested in continuing with us so that we can learn more about the kinds of events and life experiences that influence people's lives.